CiKu370/hasher/README.md

-# hasher
+# hasher 2.3.6

-Hash cracker with auto detect hash
+Hasher is a Hash Cracker that has supported more than 7 types of hashes